digplan/httpstatic/README.md

 HTTP Static
 ===========

-Simple HTTP static server with multi-domain hosting capabilities.
-Multiple domain SPAs (single page applications).
+Simple HTTP static server with caching.
-Caching by default.
 Minimal resource usage.
-Live reload feature for development optional.

 Static folder files are cached and served directly.
-Files named after the domain are served as single page applications.
+From ./static folder, which is created if not exists.
 Takes request body and parses to JSON. (r.body)

 Example